Differential operators and families of automorphic forms on unitary groups of arbitrary signature: Introduction

 \begin{rmk} Although there are no $q$-expansions in the setting of unitary groups of arbitrary signature, these operators can naturally be viewed as the incarnation of Ramanujan's operator $q\frac{d}{dq}$ in this setting.
 The families that can be obtained by applying such operators are broader than what can be obtained by tensoring with powers of a lift of the Hasse invariant, since our construction allows, for example, non-parallel weights. \end{rmk}

-\begin{rmk} It would also be beneficial to have a $p$-adic Fourier-Jacobi expansion principle for unitary groups of arbitrary signature (which appears to be possible to state and prove - via a lengthy, technical argument - building on recent arithmetic geometric developments, e.g. \cite{lan}).
+\begin{rmk} It would also be beneficial to have a $p$-adic Fourier--Jacobi expansion principle for unitary groups of arbitrary signature (which appears to be possible to state and prove - via a lengthy, technical argument - building on recent arithmetic geometric developments, e.g. \cite{lan}).
 This would provide an alternate but ultimately more direct route (modulo the necessity of first proving such an expansion principle) to the construction of families.
-On the other hand, we also expect our work with the Serre-Tate expansions themselves to be useful in other applications, e.g. an extension of Burungale and Hida's work in \cite{BH}. \end{rmk}
+On the other hand, we also expect our work with the Serre--Tate expansions themselves to be useful in other applications, e.g. an extension of Burungale and Hida's work in \cite{BH}. \end{rmk}